 Things you’ll need to get started

 Before you get going, you need 2 things for smooth sailing.
-We recommend you have all of these at your fingertips before you move forward.

 - 4 virtual CPUs